 Adam Gant grew up in Kelowna, British Columbia in the Okanagan Valley, which provided the opportunity for him to pursue a variety of outdoor sporting activities, including rock climbing, sailing, skiing, basketball, baseball, and mountain biking.
 These activities instilled in Adam a sense of passion, determination, and endurance that have aided in him professional and recreational pursuits.

-After earning the British Columbia Provincial Premier’s Award for achievement in sport in 2002, Adam Gant decided to move to Victoria to begin training with the National Team.
+After earning the British Columbia Provincial Premier’s Award for achievement in rowing in 2002, Adam Gant decided to move to Victoria to begin training with the National Team.
 He was grateful to have the opportunity to compete under Mike Spracklen, an internationally renowned rowing coach who has led multiple teams to success at both the Olympic games and Rowing World Championships.
-With a focus on the next round of trials for world championship team selection, Adam went on to win silver medals in the World Cup at Princeton and the Nations Cup in Italy.
+With a focus on the next round of trials for world championship team selection, Adam went on to win silver medals in the World Cup at Princeton and the National Cup in Italy.

 This understanding of human conditioning has also provided a big benefit to improved productivity at the office and for business travel when back-to-back red-eye flights are required to fit in all of the components of a busy schedule.
 In training for any sport there is a tug of war between two different states of mind — relaxation and intensity.
 Training to be relaxed allows you to perform in the “zone,” which is especially important for longer endurance events.
 Meanwhile, extreme intensity and stress forces the body to become stronger.
 All of these components are essential for training and performance when it comes to sports, and understanding the relationship between relaxation and intensity when it comes to physical fitness and athletics has helped Adam Gant effectively prepare his mind and body for demanding tasks.